MinecraftForge/MinecraftForge/mdk/README.txt

 Tip:
 If you do not care about seeing Minecraft's source code you can replace "setupDecompWorkspace" with one of the following:
-"setupDevWorkspace": Will patch, deobfuscated, and gather required assets to run minecraft, but will not generated human readable source code.
+"setupDevWorkspace": Will patch, deobfuscate, and gather required assets to run minecraft, but will not generate human readable source code.
 "setupCIWorkspace": Same as Dev but will not download any assets.
 This is useful in build servers as it is the fastest because it does the least work.

 Tip: